anmolter/XLUR/XLUR/Code/Documentation/XLUR_documentation.md

 XLUR Wizard
 ================
-v.2020-05-20
+v.2020-05-22

 Installation
 ============

 System requirements: Windows 10, ArcGIS Pro v2.2.4 or higher, License for Spatial Analyst extension if analysis of raster data is required

-The XLUR tools require a small number of additional Python packages to be installed.
+XLUR uses a number of Python modules/packages; however, most of these are Python base modules or are pre-installed with ArcGIS Pro (see the [repository](https://github.com/anmolter/XLUR/blob/master/Packages.md) for a list of the required packages).
+Only four additional packages need to be installed.
 In ArcGIS Pro this can be done using the Python Package Manager.
 Follow these steps to install additional Python packages:

 1. Open ArcGIS Pro.
 Click the About ArcGIS Pro button in the bottom left corner (denoted by the red arrow in the screenshot below). *In ArcGIS Pro v.2.3 this button is called Settings.*